friendly-bits/geoip-shell/README.md

 </details>

 ### **Efficiency**:
-- Optimizes the firewall for low memory consumption.
+- Optimizes geoip blocking for low memory consumption or for performance, depending on user preference.
 - The code itself is very fast.
 - Supports the 'ipdeny' source which provides compacted ip lists (useful for embedded devices with limited memory).